A Multilayered Block Network Model to Forecast Large Dynamic Transportation Graphs: an Application to US Air Transport: Introduction and related work

 Dynamic transportation networks have been studied for years, both from short-term and long-term perspectives.
 Studies featuring a long-term approach usually aim to analyze the structural dynamics of the transportation system in order to assess the temporal evolution of relevant network components in terms of months or years, and to reveal complex dependencies and patterns that would not be easily detected by a direct inspection of the data.
 A graph-based analysis through the use of measures such as e.g. the node degree or betweenness (\citealp{guimera2005worldwide}) became the \textit{de facto} methodological approach, which has been also used to study the dynamics of shipping and airport networks \citep{ducruet2012worldwide,wang2014evolution}, or airline de-hubbing \citep{rodriguez2013classifying}, among many others.
 On the other hand, short-term network dynamic problems usually deal with time spans of minutes or hours, and focus on modeling specific elements within the network (e.g. link congestion) rather than adopting a structural approach.
 A good example of a short-term network problem in transportation is urban traffic forecasting.
 This is a time-series prediction problem that has been traditionally addressed with statistical and machine learning models \citep{vlahogianni2014short}, and where a explicit graph-based representation of the network is not strictly necessary.
 We believe there is an opportunity for a methodological advance in studies involving the long-term analysis of transportation networks by using state-of-the-art statistical models for dynamic and multilayer graph data, therefore moving from the current descriptive, indicator-based approach to an inferential one.
+Moreover, reliable graph forecasting would allow for the definition of benchmarking scenarios in problems where origin-destination pairs are usually assumed fixed.
+Examples of those applications would be airline schedule optimization \citep{cadarso2017trc}, cargo assignment in shipping networks \citep{wang2016trc} and hub-location \citep{alkaabneh2019trc}, to name a few.